jhnbyrn/951-KLR-PAGES/dme_fuel_overview.md

 (I don't want to get too deep into the weeds of that here, so for now I'll just say that what happens is this: the 16-bit BPW gets multiplied by the raw map cell value, resulting in a 24-bit number, but then the top two bytes are taken as the result, discarding the lower byte.
 This constitutes an rough division by 256.
 Then the result is shifted to the left one place, which is a multiplication by 2.
 Thus overall we have division by 128.
 This entire process needs to be repeated for every map that's looked up in the fuel calculation process.)

 So with that in mind, we can see that a map cell value of say 134 really means 134/128=~1.046, which means a roughly 4.6% increase in fuel over the base 14.7 AFR, in other words about 14.0 AFR.
 So when visualizing these maps, we could show each cell as an AFR to indicate its true meaning.
+See the Appendix at the end for examples of this.

 Now let's take a look at the wide-open throttle fuel map: